 Each state is different.
 However, state courts were the first body of government to step up and start protecting whistleblowers.
 The first modern breakthrough for whistleblowers was in 1959 when the state courts of California recognized a "public policy exception" to the "at-will" doctrine following Petermann v.
 International Brotherhood of Teamster .

 Prior to 1959, state courts had interpreted the common law of contracts as permitting any employer to fire any employee for any reason, or no reason.
 This was known as the "at-will" doctrine.
 There had not been recognized employment rights under common law.
-However, starting in 1959, courts started to carve-out an exception to that doctrine.
+However, starting in California in 1959, courts started to carve-out an exception to that doctrine.
 Under the "public policy exception,” an employer could fire an employee for any reason, but not a reason that violated public policy.
 Whistleblowing was recognized as a key public policy for which the courts would protect.
 Examples of the “public policy exception” include barring an employer from terminating an employee for filing a worker’s compensation claim after being injured on the job or terminating an employee for refusing to break the law.